PsymoNiko/behsazan-tasks/database_exercises/README.md

 - **Customers**: Contains information about customers.
 - **Requests**: Contains details about requests made by customers.

-## Objectives
-1. Identify the customer with the highest number of requests.
-2. Retrieve the details of the requests made by this customer.

 ## Instructions
 1. **Identify the Customer**: